 Swimming pool, hot tub and spa owners should review the PA DEP’s guidelines prior to discharging the pool’s water.
 These guidelines can be viewed by clinking on DEP Swimming Pool Water Discharge Guidelines.

-If you witness an illicit discharge or see runoff from construction sites, you may call the Borough office at (215) 257-5075 or the Pennsylvania Department of Conservation Southeast Region Office at (484) 250-5900 (24 hours/day)
+If you witness an illicit discharge or see runoff from construction sites, you may call the Borough office at (215) 257-5075 Monday through Friday or our emergency number after hours at 215-721-5989 .
+You may also contact the Pennsylvania Department of Conservation Southeast Region Office at (484) 250-5900 (24 hours/day)

 Tips for Businesses

 Businesses can help reduce water pollution and flooding by applying some simple practices.
-Greening up the property; using dry methods for cleanup whenever possible; cover and contain wastes; keeping activities that cause pollution away from drainage areas; and limiting use of toxic products; educating and preparing employees about the important of stormwater pollution prevention; and taking a proactive stance towards water pollution by checking the business property for possible areas for illicite discharges and making corrections.
-The Partnership for the Delaware Estuary has some tips for helping businesses improve on protecting stormwater can be found by clicking on Tips For Businesses.
-The Partnership has also has tips specific for Automotive businesses and Restuarants .
+Greening up the property; using dry methods for cleanup whenever possible; cover and contain wastes; keeping activities that cause pollution away from drainage areas; and limiting use of toxic products; educating and preparing employees about the important of stormwater pollution prevention; and taking a proactive stance towards water pollution by checking the business property for possible areas for illicit discharges and making corrections.
+The Partnership for the Delaware Estuary has some tips for helping businesses improve on protecting stormwater.

 The following websites for more information on stormwater management: